Impact of Graph Structure on Membership-Inference Risk for Graph Neural Networks: Attack Model and Datasets

 We perform our investigations on three popular graph datasets, namely \cora \cite{sen2008collective}, \chameleon \cite{rozemberczki2019multiscale} and \pubmed \cite{sen2008collective} datasets. \cora and \pubmed are citation datasets where each research article is a node, and there exists an edge between two articles if one article cites the other.
 Each node has a label that shows the article category.
 In \cora, the features of each node are represented by a 0/1-valued word vector, which indicates the word's presence or absence from the article's abstract.
 In \pubmed, the node features are represented by the TF/IDF weighted word vector of the unique words in the dictionary.

-\chameleon is a wikipedia network dataset.
+\chameleon is a Wikipedia network dataset.
 Nodes represent articles from the English Wikipedia, edges reflect mutual links between them.
 Node features indicate the presence of particular nouns in the articles.
 The nodes were classified into 5 classes in terms of their average monthly traffic.
 All datasets are employed for the task of multi-class node classification.

 The statistics of the datasets are provided in Table \ref{tab:data-stat}.
-Here, we compute Average label homophily measures how often adjacent nodes share the same label.

-For each node $v$ with degree at least $1$ we compute its label homophily as the fraction of its 1-hop neighbors which has the same label as $v$.
-We then compute average label homophily of the dataset (presented under \textsc{Homophily} in Table \ref{tab:data-stat}) as the average label homophily of all non-isolated nodes.
-High homophily corresponds to connected nodes having the same labels whereas in heterophilic datasets such as \chameleon, connected nodes tend to have dissimilar labels.
+Here, we compute average label homophily which measures how often adjacent nodes share the same label.
+Specifically, for each node $v$ with degree at least $1$ we compute its label homophily as the fraction of its 1-hop neighbors which has the same label as $v$.
+We then compute average label homophily of the dataset (presented under \textsc{Homophily} in Table \ref{tab:data-stat}) as the average over label homophily of all non-isolated nodes.
+High homophily corresponds to connected nodes tending to share the same labels, as observed in datasets such as \cora and \pubmed, whereas in heterophilic datasets such as \chameleon, connected nodes tend to have dissimilar labels.